OfficeDev/office-js-docs-pr/docs/powerpoint/use-document-themes-in-your-powerpoint-add-ins.md

 An [Office theme](https://support.office.com/article/create-your-own-theme-in-powerpoint-83e68627-2c17-454a-9fd8-62deb81951a6) consists, in part, of a visually coordinated set of fonts and colors that you can apply to presentations, documents, worksheets, and emails.
 To apply or customize the theme of a presentation in PowerPoint, you use the **Themes** and **Variants** groups on **Design** tab of the ribbon.
 PowerPoint assigns a new blank presentation with the default **Office Theme**, but you can choose other themes available on the **Design** tab, download additional themes from Office.com, or create and customize your own theme.

-Using OfficeThemes.css, helps you design add-ins that are coordinated with PowerPoint in two ways:
+Using OfficeThemes.css, design add-ins that are coordinated with PowerPoint in two ways.

 - **In content add-ins for PowerPoint**.
 Use the document theme classes of OfficeThemes.css to specify fonts and colors that match the theme of the presentation your content add-in is inserted into - and those fonts and colors will dynamically update if a user changes or customizes the presentation's theme.

 - **In task pane add-ins for PowerPoint**.
 Use the Office UI theme classes of OfficeThemes.css to specify the same fonts and background colors used in the UI so that your task pane add-ins will match the colors of built-in task panes - and those colors will dynamically update if a user changes the Office UI theme.

-### Document theme colors
+## Document theme colors

 Every Office document theme defines 12 colors.
 Ten of these colors are available when you set font, background, and other color settings in a presentation with the color picker.